marcinpraczko/marcinpraczko.github.io/website/source/posts/upgrade-kubuntu-23.10-to-24.04.rst

 - Preparation steps before the upgrade.
 - How to move the snap folder to another partition *(related with the challenges of not having enough free space on the root partition)*
-- Suprises during working from terminal (no wifi)
+- Suprises during working from terminal (no WIFI)
-- Some issues after the upgrade.
+- Some minor issues after the upgrade.

 Challenges before the upgrade
 -----------------------------